 As a member of our dojo, you will learn to derive maximum effect from minimal effort.
 Regardless of your gender, strength or size, you will discover how to harness your attacker’s energy, master techniques to stop attacks, neutralize opponents, and safely avoid conflict with grace, agility and dynamic power.

 Charles River Kokikai Aikido is an accredited member of Kokikai-Ryu Aikido International serving the Greater Boston area.
-Kokikai-Ryu is headquartered in Nagoya, Japan and has affiliates located throughout Japan, Australia, Israel, Kenya and the U.S.
+Kokikai-Ryu is headquartered in Nagoya, Japan and has affiliates located in Japan, Australia, Israel, and throughout the U.S.